ericharmeling/in-60-seconds/PITCHME.md

 @snap[west span-100]
 @ul[spaced]
 - **SQL interface**: Users access data in CockroachDB as entries in rows and columns of a table, with SQL statements.
 From the SQL perspective, data is represented as being in one place.
+The **gateway node** is the node through which a user accesses the SQL interface.
-- **Key-value store**: Under the hood, data are stored in partitions ("ranges") of key-value pairs that make up a key-value store.
-The ranges are replicated and distributed to multiple machines.
+- **Key-value store**: Under the hood, data are stored in partitions ("ranges") up to 64 MiB in size of key-value pairs in a key-value store.
+These ranges are replicated and distributed to multiple machines.
 @ulend
 @snapend